 E-commerce

 The world of e-commerce is booming.
-Whether you're running a startup with a Shopify shop or are an established player on an e-commerce platform like bol.com or Amazon, international commerce is becoming increasingly accessible.
+Whether you're running a startup with a Shopify shop or you're an established player on an e-commerce platform like bol.com or Amazon, international commerce is becoming increasingly accessible.
 But behind the scenes, there's quite a bit involved.
 Think import declarations, VAT rules, customs documents and logistics choices.
 European Customs Clearance (ECC) helps companies that can no longer see the wood for the trees.

 In this article, we explain step by step exactly what e-commerce is, what is involved when you sell internationally, and how ECC supports companies with smart customs and logistics solutions.